Just Got Engaged? Here Are the 11 Things You Actually Need to Do First

 But having a place to start?

-A place to hold all your ideas, notes, guest list, and plans as they come up?
+A place to hold all your ideas, notes, appointments, and plans as they come up?

 That’s what makes the whole thing feel easier - now and later.